 - Slightly more pricey than some ear warmers

 8. Columbia Thermarator Headring

-If you live somewhere that snows and you don’t have a treadmill (or you just like running in the snow!) it would be a good idea to consider a thermal headband.
+If you live somewhere with cold winters and you don’t have a treadmill (or you just like running in the snow!) it would be a good idea to consider a thermal headband.

 The Columbia Thermarator Headring is crafted from reflective polyester fleece.
-Omni-Heat Thermal Reflective technology uses a vast array of tiny silver dots inside their headbands (which you can see if you turn it inside out).
+Omni-Heat Thermal Reflective technology uses a vast array of tiny silver dots inside the headband (which you can see if you turn it inside out).

 These little dots retain and reflect your own body heat back to you, keeping your body temperature constant, even in icy conditions.
 Pretty cool!

 - The headring runs small and may not stretch to every size

 Best Nike Headband